andrfilipenk/new/.qoder/repowiki/en/content/Core Architecture/Core Architecture.md

 8. [Conclusion](#conclusion)

 ## Introduction
 This document provides a comprehensive architectural overview of the core components of the framework.
 It details the Model-View-Controller (MVC) pattern, the Dependency Injection (DI) container, and the Event system.
 The framework is designed to be lightweight, modular, and extensible, with a focus on performance and developer experience.
-The central coordinator, Application, orchestrates the request lifecycle through Router, Dispatcher, and View components, all managed via the DI container.
+The central coordinator, , orchestrates the request lifecycle through Router, Dispatcher, and View components, all managed via the DI container.
 The Event system enables extensibility through lifecycle hooks such as 'application:beforeHandle' and 'core:beforeDispatch'.

 ## MVC Architecture

 The framework implements a clean separation of concerns using the MVC pattern.
-The **Application** class acts as the central coordinator, receiving HTTP requests and delegating processing to the **Router**, **Dispatcher**, and **View** components.
+The **** class acts as the central coordinator, receiving HTTP requests and delegating processing to the **Router**, **Dispatcher**, and **View** components.

 - **Router**: Matches incoming requests to route configurations based on URI and HTTP method.
 - **Dispatcher**: Instantiates controllers and invokes the appropriate action method.